heptarch/heptarch.github.io/drafts/cone.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;– Wang Wei, <i>Lu Zhai</i>

 This odd, monosyllabic translation renders "empty mountain" as "void cone", a bizarre choice which results either from incompetence or deliberate subversion.
-The "blue-green" is an interesting transliteration of "青", which is predominantly translated as "green".
+It conjures not a lonely mountain but something abtract, geometric, and possibly even hallucinatory.
+The "blue-green" is an interesting choice for "青"; predominantly translated as "green", this captures the shifting color tones of moss and furthers enhances the alien quality of the translation.
+The

 ## VII. <a href="#toc">Plans</a><a id="sec-7" name="sec-7"></a>